aktfrikshun/gifthealth/README.md

 2. **Fill Logic**: Fills can only occur after a prescription is created.
 Fills before creation are silently ignored. **Question for product owner: Should these be silently ignored, or should we abort or log warning?

-3. **Report Filtering**: Only patients with at least one created prescription appear in the report, even if they have other events for non-created prescriptions. **Question for product owner: Should we report on patients with events that for missing prescriptions?
+3. **Report Filtering**: Only patients with at least one created prescription appear in the report, even if they have other events for non-created prescriptions. **Question for product owner: Should we report on patients with events for missing prescriptions?

 4. **Sorting**: Patients are sorted alphabetically by name for consistent output ordering.